edugreat/edugreat/README.md

 --->
 ---
 ### 🧮 Exercises & project on Data Structure and Algorithm with the nicely resource [**Algorithms, FOURTH EDITION**](https://algs4.cs.princeton.edu/home/)
- **Note:** The responses to the exercises on this book were not the authors', but the reader's, Me😆
+ **Note:** The responses to the exercises on this book were not the authors', but the reader's, Me😆; hence, might not have been the best approach for implementations.
  ---
  - [X] 🧭 [section 1.1: basic programming model](https://github.com/edugreat/dsa/blob/master/learning/src/section11/Exercise.java)
  - [ ] 👜 [section 1.3: Bags,Queues and Stacks](https://github.com/edugreat/dsa/blob/master/learning/src/section13/Exercise.java)